ewawrzas/Slugs-and-Dinos/README.md

 # Slugs & Dinos

-Inspired by Candy Crush, Slugs & Dinos is thrilling race against the clock.
-The goal of the game is to earn points by matching like pieces before time runs out.
+Inspired by Candy Crush, Slugs & Dinos is a puzzle game where players race against the clock to line up matching pieces before time runs out.

 ## Functionality & MVP
   + Game Board and Control Panel